Robust, randomized preconditioning for kernel ridge regression: Case studies

 For our KRR application, we split the data into $N = 4.5 \times 10^6$ training data points and $M = 5 \times 10^5$ testing data points, and we select $k = 10^4$ data centers uniformly at random.
 Then we standardize the data features and apply a squared exponential kernel \eqref{eq:squared_exponential} with bandwidth $\sigma = 4$.
 The parameters $k$ and $\sigma$ are the same ones used in previous work \cite{RCR17,RCCR19}, but we use a smaller regularization $\mu/N = 2\times 10^{-10}$ (compared to $\mu / N = 10^{-6}$ in \cite{RCR17,RCCR19,LLR+22}) which improves the test error from $19.6\%$ to $19.5\%$.
 We apply \krill, \FALKON, and unpreconditioned CG to solve the restricted KRR equations with these parameter choices.
 We terminate after forty iterations or when the relative residual falls below $\varepsilon = 10^{-4}$, leading to the results in \Cref{fig:SUSY,fig:lines_crossing}.

-\Cref{fig:SUSY} demonstrates the superior performance of KRILL. \krill reaches a test error of $19.5\%$ after just four iterations.
-Meanwhile, unpreconditioned CG fails to achieve such a low test error even after forty iterations, and \FALKON converges more slowly than unpreconditioned CG.
-One reason for the slow convergence of \FALKON is the small regularization parameter $\mu/N = 2 \times 10^{-10}$, which is a known failure mode for the preconditioner \cite[Sec.~3]{LLR+22}.
+\Cref{fig:SUSY} demonstrates the superior performance of \krill, which reaches a test error of $19.5\%$ after just four iterations.
+Meanwhile, unpreconditioned CG fails to achieve such a low test error after forty iterations, and \FALKON converges even more slowly than unpreconditioned CG.
+One reason for the slow convergence of \FALKON is the small regularization parameter $\mu/N = 2 \times 10^{-10}$ \cite[Sec.~3]{LLR+22}.
 Indeed, a previous application \cite{RCCR19} of \FALKON to the SUSY data set with a larger regularization $\mu / N = 10^{-6}$ achieved test error convergence more quickly, in just twenty iterations (still five times slower than \krill).
 A major advantage of \krill is the reliable performance for the full range of $\mu$ values, which empowers users to choose the regularization that gives the lowest test error.

 Last, \Cref{fig:lines_crossing} evaluates the total computation time needed to form the preconditioner and solve the restricted KRR equations up to a relative residual of $\varepsilon = 10^{-4}$.
-For this figure, we randomly subsample $N = 5 \times 10^5$ data points so that the kernel submatrix fits in 64GB of working memory, and we compare \krill, \FALKON, and the direct method of forming and inverting $\mat{A}(\set{S}, :) \mat{A}(:, \set{S}) + \mu \mat{A}(\set{S}, \set{S})$.
-We find that \krill is the dominant algorithm once the number of centers reaches $k = 1250$. \krill outperforms the direct method because of the superior $\order((N+k^2)k)$ computational cost, and \krill outperforms \FALKON because it converges in roughly $4\times$ fewer CG iterations.
+For this figure, we randomly subsample $N = 5 \times 10^5$ data points so the kernel submatrix fits in 64GB of working memory, and we compare \krill, \FALKON, and the direct method of forming and inverting $\mat{A}(\set{S}, :) \mat{A}(:, \set{S}) + \mu \mat{A}(\set{S}, \set{S})$.
+We find that \krill is the dominant algorithm once the number of centers reaches $k = 1250$. \krill outperforms the direct method because of the superior $\order(Nk\log k + k^3)$ computational cost, and \krill outperforms \FALKON because it converges in roughly $4\times$ fewer CG iterations.
+As an advantage, the direct method solves the restricted KRR equations up to machine precision, whereas \krill and \FALKON only solve the equations up to a relative residual of $\varepsilon = 10^{-4}$.
+Nonetheless, the test error plateaus at a threshold of $\varepsilon = 10^{-4}$ in all our experiments.